Lezaleas/Reviews-Churn/METHODOLOGY.md

 WHERE o.order_id = n.order_id;
 ```

-we now made some checks to better understand how long customers take to repurchase and to figure out the median time a customer will take to repurchase.
-We got that the median time to repurchase was 66 days
+Some checks were made to understand customers repurchase behavior, and to know the median time a customer will take to repurchase.
+It was 66 days:
 ```sql
 WITH ranked AS (
     SELECT